Event Status: Closed to Sigh ups (must sign up as member on website to go on trips)

 Forest/Other District Location: Los Padres National Forest, mt.
 Pinos Ranger District

-Food: Sunday lunch though Saturday unch will be provided.
+Food: Friday Night dinner though Sunday lunch will be provided.

 Thank You to our Event Sponsors!